orthanc-server/orthanc-setup-samples/docker/tls-mutual-auth/README.md

 This is a sample setup to demonstrate the usage of the Orthanc TLS (server side and usage of client certificates).

-It also demonstrate how a Lua script executed in Orthanc can contact an external webservice using a client certificate.
-Since
-Orthanc does not currently allow Lua scripts to use client certificates, we have implemented a forward-proxy that is adding the certificate to the requests between Orthanc and the external webservice.

 # Description

 This demo contains: